-There is no such place in Panama with this kind of 'container' and it still actually rare the world over.
-Lastly the founders want to live in such a place and give others that opportunity as well.
+There is no such place in Panama with this kind of 'container' and it is still actually rare the world over.
+Lastly the founders want to live in such a place and give others that opportunity.

 Where does my donation go?